'Die Hard' and 'Matlock' actor Clarence Gilyard dies at 66 - ExBulletin

 ‘Die Hard’ and ‘Matlock’ actor Clarence Gilyard dies at 66

-Clarence Gilyard Jr., a popular supporting actor whose credits include the hit films Die Hard and Top Gun and the hit TV series Matlock and Walker, Texas Ranger, died at 66

-NEW YORK — Clarence Gilyard Jr., a popular supporting actor whose credits include the hit movies Die Hard” and Top Gun and the hit TV series Matlock and Walker, Texas Ranger, has died at 66.
+NEW YORK (AP) Clarence Gilyard Jr., a popular supporting actor whose credits include the hit movies Die Hard and Top Gun and the hit TV series Matlock and Walker, Texas Ranger, has died at 66.

 His death was announced this week by the University of Nevada in Las Vegas, where he taught theater and film.
 Additional details were not immediately available on Tuesday.